ShrenzyPanda/WoC/README.md

 Due to the slow nature of this algorithm, its use must be restricted to small testing and training datasets.

 Neural Network :-
 With the help of backpropagation, the algorithm was implemented.
-It involves 1 input layer, 1 hidden layer and 1 output layer.
+It involves 1 input layer, 1 hidden layer and 1 output layer, hence, it is a 2 Layer Neural Network.
 Initially, the accuracy of the algorithm was observed to be 0 % and was predicting the same output within a row.
-But with the help of Xaverian Initialization, the accuracy improved to 5.236486486486487 % and 5.405405405405405 when weights are initialized randomly and as ones respectively.
+But with the help of Xavier Initialization, the accuracy improved to 5.236486486486487 %.
+After rechecking the backpropagation implementation, it was found that the derivative of the sigmoid function was not taken into account by me.
+After making the necessary changes, the accuracy boomed to 50.57432432432433 %.
-The accuracy indicates the presence of a bug in implementation of Backpropagation.
+Due to error prone nature of the algorithm, caution must be taken while computing gradient and one must check that the chain rule of derivatives is followed.

 K-Means Clustering :-
 The implementation of the algorithm is incomplete.